 Little by little pour in the flour allowing it to fully combine after each addition.

-Once the flour is completely absorbed and the dough sticks together you are ready to roll.
+Once the flour is completely absorbed and the ball of dough sticks together, you are ready to roll.
+You don’t have to worry about chill time.

-You can either refrigerate the dough at this stage for up to 3 days or freeze for up to 2-3 months until ready to use.
+If needed, you can either refrigerate the gluten-free sugar cookie dough by covering it in plastic wrap at this stage for up to 3 days or freeze it for up to 2-3 months until ready to use.

-Sprinkle about ¼-cup of powdered sugar over a cutting board.
+Sprinkle powdered sugar over a cutting board before you start rolling.
 By skipping flour and using powdered sugar you prevent sticking while adding even more flavor to your cookies!

-Flatten out the cookie dough using a rolling pin until the dough is ¼ – ⅓ inch thick.
+Roll out the cookie dough using a rolling pin until the dough is ¼- to ⅓-inch thick.

 Cut into Shapes